Concordium/concordium.github.io/source/mainnet/net/guides/create-proofs.rst

 - ID valid to
 - National ID number
 - Tax ID number

+You can also build statements that include proofs for attributes in :ref:`verifiable credentials<glossary-verifiable-credential>`.
+In this case, there is not a fixed list of attributes; it depends on the :ref:`issuer's needs<web3id-issuer>`.

 You can find more information about building proof statements in the `Concordium node SDK js repository <https://github.com/Concordium/concordium-node-sdk-js/tree/main/packages/common#identity-proofs>`_.